 We establish the direct chain from covered water event to mold growth with timeline analysis, water source identification, and environmental testing.
 This is the foundation for bypassing mold caps.

-We file or supplement your claim with documentation designed to establish mold as consequential damage from a covered loss, maximizing coverage beyond standard mold caps.
+We file or supplement your claim with documentation designed to establish mold as consequential damage from a covered loss, securing coverage beyond standard mold caps.

-We negotiate with your carrier to secure coverage for the full remediation scope, including tear-out, replacement, air quality testing, and structural repairs.
+We negotiate with your carrier to secure coverage for the full remediation scope, including tear-out, replacement, air quality testing.

-Coverage varies by policy.
-Some cover mold from covered water events, while many exclude mold or cap it at $10,000-$25,000.
-A public adjuster analyzes your policy to identify all available coverage paths and strategies to maximize your recovery.
+Coverage varies significantly by policy.
+Some Florida policies cover mold that results from a covered water event (like a burst pipe or hurricane damage).
+However, many policies exclude mold entirely or cap mold coverage at $10,000.
+A public adjuster analyzes your specific policy to identify all available coverage paths.

-Mold can begin growing within 24-48 hours in Florida's humid climate.
-Visible colonies appear within 3-7 days.
-Immediate documentation and mitigation is critical for health and insurance claim purposes.
+In Florida's high humidity environment (averaging 70-80% relative humidity), mold can begin growing within 24 to 48 hours after water exposure.
+Visible mold colonies can appear within 3 to 7 days.
+This rapid growth timeline makes immediate documentation and mitigation critical for both health and insurance claim purposes.

-Many Florida policies cap mold coverage at $10,000-$25,000, which rarely covers actual costs.
-A public adjuster can identify coverage beyond the cap by tying mold to the underlying covered water event as consequential damage.
+Many Florida insurance policies limit mold coverage to $10,000 or $25,000, regardless of actual remediation costs.
+This cap often falls far short of actual remediation expenses, which can easily exceed $30,000 for significant mold infestations.
+A public adjuster can identify coverage beyond the mold cap by tying mold to the underlying covered water event.

 Yes.
-Mold causes respiratory issues, allergic reactions, headaches, and can be particularly dangerous for children, elderly, and immunocompromised individuals.
-Common Florida species include Aspergillus, Penicillium, and Stachybotrys (black mold).
+Mold exposure can cause respiratory issues, allergic reactions, headaches, fatigue, and in some cases, severe health complications particularly for children, the elderly, and immunocompromised individuals.
+Common Florida mold species include Aspergillus, Penicillium, Cladosporium, and in severe cases, Stachybotrys (black mold).
+Professional remediation is essential.

 Do not disturb the mold or attempt DIY removal.
-Document with photos and video, avoid the affected area, report to your insurer, and call a public adjuster immediately.
-Professional assessment before the carrier's adjuster arrives is critical.
+Document it with photos and video.
+Avoid the affected area if possible.
+Contact your insurance company to report the finding, and immediately call a public adjuster for professional assessment.
+A public adjuster will help establish the cause and build your claim before the carrier's adjuster arrives.

 Free Inspection • No Upfront Costs • FL DFS Licensed #G114979